-Anne joined WASHBURN & MCGOLDRICK in 2012 and has brought her experience and expertise to campaigns and philanthropic counsel at a variety of educational institutions including Middlebury College, St. Lawrence University, Lycoming College, Mount Holyoke College, Quinnipiac University, Saint Anselm College, Stonehill College, Marist College, the University of Rhode Island Foundation, the University of Hartford, Arcadia University, Washington College and Widener University.
-Her independent school clients have included Harvard-Westlake School, Miss Porter’s School, Sidwell Friends School and Westover School.
+Anne joined WASHBURN & MCGOLDRICK in 2012 and has brought her experience and expertise to campaigns and philanthropic counsel at a variety of educational institutions including Haverford College, Middlebury College, St. Lawrence University, Lycoming College, Mount Holyoke College, Providence College, Quinnipiac University, Saint Anselm College, Stonehill College, Marist College, the University of Rhode Island Foundation, the University of Hartford, Washington College, Arcadia University and Widener University.
+Her independent school clients have included Fairfield College Preparatory School, Harvard-Westlake School, Kingswood Oxford School, Miss Porter’s School, Seabury Hall, Sidwell Friends School and Westover School.

 Before joining the firm, Anne led Lebanon Valley College’s Great Expectations Campaign, an effort that exceeded its original goal by more than 38% a year ahead of schedule.
 As a result of her leadership, LVC’s fund-raising programs were recognized with the Council for Advancement and Support of Education (CASE) “Circle of Excellence” Grand Gold award.
 She provided critical and creative support to the Board of Trustees Advancement, Trusteeship and Strategic Planning committees.